For some runners, walking is seen as a thing to avoid at all costs. When the goal is to run, then to walk is to have failed, right?

 What everyone's reading

-Before Jeffing your way round the UTMB – something that every competitor does, by the way – you’ll want to first put it in practice for intervals of one or two minutes, followed by slightly longer walking interviews.
-Initially, you might look to repeat this run-walk cycle for about 20 minutes.
-Over time, the overall duration of your sessions can get longer, or you can start to shift the run/walk ratio more towards the running part.
+Updated: 29 September 2025 UTMB – something that every competitor does, even winner of the male race Tom Evans – start small.
+Try running intervals of one or two minutes, followed by slightly longer walking intervals.
+Inititally, this might look like 5 x 1min runs and 2min walks.
+As you improve in fitness and confidence, you can extend overall duration of your sessions can get longer (for example 10 x 1min runs and 2min walks), or you can start to shift the run/walk ratio more towards the running part.

 In many ways, Jeffing is the more pedestrian version of another mysteriously named training approach: fartlek.
 Swedish for “speed play”, fartlek is a term for a continuous, unstructured session consisting of mixed-pace intervals.
 For example, you might do three minutes of easy running, followed by 2 minutes of hard running.
 Some people get creative: run hard to the first tree, easy to the next tree.
 Repeat.
 Runners looking to Jeff in such a manner can of course do so, too.

-If you plan to Jeff at an upcoming race, it's worth studying the course details in advance and creating a strategy so you can align your walk breaks with water stations and hilly sections, for example.
+If you plan to Jeff at an upcoming race, it’s worth studying the course profile and details in advance.
+Doing so will allow you to align your walk breaks with water stations and hilly sections, for example.

 'Looking at the landscape when planning your run-walk is important,' says run-walk ultramarathoner Marc Burget, who won the 2016 Daytona 100 in a time of 14 hours and 14 minutes – a course record at the time.
 'The idea that you should move from walking to running is the wrong framework.
 Instead, putting walks in my race plans allows me to go the whole 100 miles without becoming tired.'